The Ram Induction System

 all other years of short rams were heated by water.

 Here is a picture of an H with water heated short rams.

 Some rams had pins to serve as throttle return spring anchors.

 Some rams had brackets from the carb base for throttle return spring anchors.

-The cam gear is special for the ram cars.
-The gear has the cam locating pin hole retarded 2 degrees that makes the crank gear timing at the damper 4 degrees retarded but does not effect the specific timing of the engine according to the factory ignition timing sequence at the damper.
+The cam gear is special for the F and G. The gear has the cam locating pin hole retarded 2 degrees that makes the crank gear timing at the damper 4 degrees retarded but does not effect the specific timing of the engine according to the factory ignition timing sequence at the damper.
 This "retarding" affects the mid to high range torque output of the engine.
 The combination of the cam retard and the ram action produces optimum horsepower and torque.
 Engines rebuilt with the "standard" cam gear produce 10-15% less power and torque.

 The photo below shows some of the spark plug wire holders used on ram cars.